Spending a weekend in St Petersburg? If you are visiting St Pete for the first time you can expect it to charm you the longer you hang around.

 I’ve included some options for both the beachside and downtown.
 You could also refer back to any of the restaurants, activities, and tours I had mentioned above like the eSUP Tour, Mural Tour, Food Tasting Tour, Pedal Pub, or Tiki Cruise.

-Sip St Pete Beach is right in between Treasure Island Beach and St Pete Beach and just a few minutes walk from Upham Beach so it’s easy to get to.
+One of my favorite wine bars in St Pete is Sip St Pete Beach.
+It is located right in between Treasure Island Beach and St Pete Beach and just a few minutes walk from Upham Beach so it’s easy to get to.

 Their wine offerings from around the world are always changing so you are likely to discover some new to you wines!
 I don’t know about you but falling in love with a new wine is so fun!